pthu/sahd/source/words/thbunah.md

 ## Notes
-* Translated from Italian by Graham I. Davies.
-The section on the Peshitta benefited from the collaboration of Giovanni Lenzi, a Syriac specialist and a monk of the Piccola Famiglia dell’Annunziata.

 [^1]: Cf. <i>BHS</i>; <i>HAL</i>, 1549; Harper 1905:395; Cathcart and Gordon 1989:58.
 [^2]: Mandelkern erroneously gives the <span dir="rtl">ו</span> for Job 32:11 in his concordance.
 [^3]: For the functional languages, see Sciumbata 1996-97:153-54; and the <a href="#Appendix">Appendix</a> above.